- Admission Tickets FAQ

 Why does Disney take my picture at the entrance turnstiles?

-For guests with multi-day tickets, Disney has begun taking photos of the guest before they enter the turnstiles the first time.
+For guests with multi-day tickets, Disney takes a photo of the guest when they enter the turnstile the first time.
 Like the photo associated with a Disneyland Annual Passport, this photo is entered into the ticketing system and used to identify the guest on subsequent park entries.

 Where can I purchase tickets?

 Tickets may be purchased at the ticket booths at the Main Entrance, online at www.disneyland.com, or via phone at (714) 781-4400.
 Prices for tickets purchased at the ticket booths or via phone are the same; in addition there is a shipping charge of at least $10 for phone orders.
 For online purchases shipping is $3.00 for standard mail or $10.00 for express mail.
 Allow 17 days for standard shipping.
 Tickets purchased within 17 days of use may be picked up at the Will Call Window at Ticket Booth #4 for a $2.00 charge.

 The MWR offices on many military installations offer discounted single day and multi-day passes.
 These passes are usually available for purchase by civilian employees and government contractors as well as military personnel - inquire with your local MWR office regarding their policy.
 Military ID is not required at the Disneyland entrance gate.

 Multi-day park hoppers are available at Disneyland's "Good Neighbor" hotels, usually at a discounted rate over what you would pay at the ticket booths.
 Sometimes the three- and four- day park hoppers offer an extra day for free.
 Ask your hotel if they participate in this program.